 To become an IRS agent, all you need is 30 hours of accounting.
 You will be speaking to someone who is instructed through a script on what to say.
 They are not attorneys, and they do not have your best interests in mind.
 Avoid thinking IRS agents will be there to help you and get yourself a valid person for real tax advice.

-Tax Relief Advocates specialize in resolving tax issues with the IRS – call 888.829.1007 today if you need an IRS tax lawyer in Austin TX.
+Tax Relief Advocates specialize in resolving tax issues with the IRS – call 888.829.1007 today if you need tax debt relief in Austin TX.

 Tax Problem Resolution Tips Austin TX